Demand for Adobe Commerce (Magento) Developers Continues to Expand

 What is the important part about templates and multistore development when it comes to multilanguage compatibility?

 When asked about multistore and multilanguage compatibility, the candidate should mention that the main concern would be to make sure that strings are translatable.
-A very common problem is that a Magento developer might add custom strings into templates without making them translatable for other online store views.
+Adding custom strings into templates without making them translatable for other online store views is a common mistake.

-How do you make sure your code fits Magento 2 coding standards?
+How do you make sure your code fits coding standards?

 Expected answers would include reading documentation, following best practices (the Magento Coding Standard), and configuring their code editor to make automated code checks.
 Key words to listen for in the candidate’s response include Magento-prescribed PSR code compliance and usage of PHP_CodeSniffer.
-If a developer doesn’t mention PHP_CodeSniffer, it means that their back-end code most likely won’t match Magento standards.
+If a developer doesn’t mention PHP_CodeSniffer, their back-end code most likely won’t match established standards.

 The most popular tool is Xdebug.
-If a candidate answers using the PHP function var_dump
+If a candidate suggests using the PHP function var_dump

-, it means they will spend far too much time on your Magento project—especially on support tasks where proper debugging is a must.
+, they will most likely spend far too much time with debugging—especially on support tasks where proper debugging is a must.

 It is not necessary to use Xdebug alone (there are other debugging tools as well), and sometimes it can be combined with PHP debugging functions.